ploxiln/oauth2_proxy/README.md

   -display-htpasswd-form: display username / password login form if an htpasswd file is provided (default true) -email-domain value: authenticate emails with the specified domain (may be given multiple times).
 Use * to authenticate any email
-  -flush-interval duration: period between response flushing when streaming responses (disabled by default) -footer string: custom footer string.
+  -flush-interval duration: period between response flushing when streaming responses (disabled by default) -footer string: custom footer text/html.
 Use "-" to disable default footer.
   -github-org string: restrict logins to members of this organisation -github-team string: restrict logins to members of this team (slug) (may be given multiple times) -gitlab-group value: restrict logins to members of this group (full path) (may be given multiple times)